top of page

 Transportation: 10–12%: $750–$900/month

 Transportation can be a major cost for families with multiple drivers or long commutes.
 This category covers car payments, gas, insurance, maintenance, or public transit.
-Carpooling, telecommuting, and opting for used vehicles or fuel-efficient options can all reduce costs over time.
+Carpooling, telecommuting, and opting for used or fuel-efficient vehicles can help reduce costs, though for households with 2+ drivers and car payments, total expenses can reach $1100/month.

 Childcare & Education: 12–15%: Target: $900–$1125/month